≡ Menu

 The trouble is that as you add safer assets to counter the volatility of your equities, you also reduce expected returns.

-And that is pertinent because you’re pitting investing in the markets against the certain return you could otherwise get by repaying your mortgage.
+And this really matters here, because you’re pitting investing against the certain return you can get from repaying your mortgage.

-Is it sensible to put 40% of your portfolio into a bond ETF returning 1%, when you could use that money pay off mortgage debt costing 2%?
+Is it sensible to put 40% of your portfolio into a bond ETF returning 4%, when you could use that money to pay off mortgage debt costing 5%?

-Arguably not – except there’s more to diversification then that.
+On the face of it, no – except there’s more to diversification than that.

 Up to a point, adding safer government bonds to an equity portfolio will reduce risk (volatility) more than it reduces returns.